sigsep/sigsep-mus-db/README.md

 ### Usage

-This package should nicely integrate with your existing code so that it can parse and process the _DSD100_ from python, thus makes it easy to participate in the SISEC MUS tasks.
+This package should nicely integrate with your existing code so that it can parse and process the _DSD100_ from python, thus makes it easy to participate in the [SISEC MUS tasks](https://sisec.inria.fr/professionally-produced-music-recordings).

 #### Providing a compatible function

- The core of this package consists of calling a user-provided function which separates the mixtures from the DSD100 into sources.
+ The core of this package consists of calling a user-provided function which separates the mixtures from the DSD100 into estimated target sources.

 - The function will take an DSD100 ```Track``` object which can be used from inside your algorithm.
 - Participants can access